With 24 Hours of Daylight, This State Throws the Ultimate Summer Solstice Party

-For over 100 years Fairbanks, Alaska has been celebrating the summer solstice with a midnight ball game.
+For more than 100 years, Fairbanks, Alaska has been celebrating the longest day of the year with a game of midnight baseball.

-This Sunday, June 20th, you may celebrate the summer solstice by throwing a barbecue, or using the longest day of the year to work on your tan at the beach.
+This Tuesday, June 21, you may choose to celebrate the summer solstice by throwing a barbecue, or using the longest day of the year to work on your tan.
 Maybe you’ll do some balcony gardening in hopes of a good harvest, dance around a bonfire to banish demons, or don a flower crown before base jumping off a cliff.
 Perhaps you’ll gather at Stonehenge in England and watch the morning sun shine right into its heart.
-Or, drive to Carhenge in Nebraska, where nothing really happens on the solstice, but it looks cool and you can invite your dad—Sunday also happens to be Father’s Day.
+Or, drive to Carhenge in Nebraska, where nothing really happens on the solstice, but it looks cool and you can invite your dad—it's right around Father’s Day.

 Picture it: It’s the turn of the century in Fairbanks, a former trading post incorporated just three years earlier, with a population of miners who trekked up north in search of gold.
 In the isolated town, only reachable by boat, there’s nothing to do—and the longest day of the year is more like the day that never ends.

-Except on June 21st, 1906, thanks to a bet made between two bars, there’s a baseball game.
+Except on June 21, 1906, when, thanks to a bet made between two bars, a baseball game is organized.
 And not just any baseball game—by decree of the bet, a midnight baseball game, a full nine nocturnal innings.
-Who knows the outcome of that first game, but in the ensuing 114 years, the annual Midnight Sun Game, aka the “High Noon at Midnight Classic” has become one of the most unique ball games you can witness, played through the hour of midnight without the aid of any artificial light.
+Who knows the outcome of that first game, but in the ensuing century and change, the annual Midnight Sun Game—AKA the High Noon at Midnight Classic—has become one of the most unique renditions of America's Pastime you can witness, played through the hour of midnight without the aid of any artificial light.

-On game day doors open at 8 p.m., with the first pitch thrown out at 10 p.m., with the sun still bright.
-It wraps up around 1:30 a.m. but games have been known to go past 2.
-There's a break right before midnight when, in lieu of Take Me Out to The Ballgame, they sing the Alaska Flag Song (“Alaska's flag to Alaskans dear / The simple flag of a last frontier”).
-A large blue Alaskan flag serves as a backdrop, its eight gold stars in the constellations of the Big Dipper and Polaris the only stars visible that night.
+On Tuesday's game day, doors open at 8 pm, and the first pitch hurls across home plate at 10 pm, the sun still bright in the background.
+It wraps up around 1:30 am, but games have been known to stretch past 2.
+There's a break right before midnight when, in lieu of "Take Me Out to The Ballgame," they sing the "Alaska Flag Song" (“Alaska's flag to Alaskans dear / The simple flag of a last frontier”).
+A large blue Alaskan flag blows in the wind, its eight gold stars marking the constellations of the Big Dipper and Polaris the only stars visible that night.